jmsdnns/blag/content/tech/hypeless-ai/weather/index.md

 > what's the weather in portland?
 ```

 Claude will call `get-forecast` with `{"city": "Portland"}`, get the response, and present the result in plain language.
-You'll see the tool call happen in the output — Claude shows you when it's reaching for a tool.
+You'll see the tool call happen in the output.
+Claude shows you when it's reaching for a tool.

 You can also use it as part of a larger task.
 The tool is just another thing Claude can reach for.